Ivan Shishman of Bulgaria: Assessment and legacy

 Bulgarian historians have had mostly negative assessments of Ivan Shishman.
 He is often viewed as having intruded onto the throne due to the intrigues of his mother and thus taking the place of the rightful successor, his elder brother Ivan Sratsimir.
 This eventually resulted in the division of the country on the eve of the Ottoman invasion.
 There are no direct historical sources to suggest any significant attempts by Ivan Shishman to fight off the Turks.
 The inconsistent policy of Ivan Shishman has been described as revealing his weakness and inability to cope with the situation.
 His rule, however, was still remembered in the 16th century.
 In a treaty signed in 1519 between the Ottoman sultan Selim I and Louis II of Hungary, some of the lands in question were referred to as terra cesaris Sysman, "the land of emperor Shishman".

 The memory of Ivan Shishman remained during the first centuries of the Ottoman rule.
-During the First Tarnovo uprising in 1598, the one of the rebels' leaders, whose name is unknown, claimed to have been a descendant of Ivan Shishman and was proclaimed emperor under the name Shishman III.
+During the First Tarnovo uprising in 1598, one of the rebels' leaders, whose name is unknown, claimed to have been a descendant of Ivan Shishman and was proclaimed emperor under the name Shishman III.
 Almost a century later, in 1686, a second uprising in Tarnovo was headed by Rostislav Stratimirovic, who also claimed to have belonged to the Shishman dynasty and styled himself as Prince of Bulgaria.

 Ivan Shishman is now among the most popular and well-known rulers in the Third Bulgarian State.
 There are a number of works dedicated to him or his rule, including the 1969 film Tsar Ivan Shishman by Yuri Arnaudov and the song "Tsar Ivan Shishman" by the heavy metal band Epizod in the 2004 album "Saint Patriarch Evtimiy".
 Shishman Peak on Livingston Island in the South Shetland Islands, Antarctica is also named after him.